iLib-js/ilib-lint/README.md

     // named rule sets to be used with the file types "rulesets": {
         "react-rules": {
-            "resource-named-params": true,
+            // this is the declarative rule defined above "resource-named-params": true,
             // the "localeOnly" is an option that the quote matcher supports
             // so this both includes the rule in the rule set and instantiates